 You’ll Only Ever Be As Good As Your Warm Up

-The Correct warm up can helps us run further, jump higher, and swim for longer.
-A warm up is an integral part of any physical activity.
-It helps to prepare the nervous system for physical activity, increases blood flow to muscles, reduces risk of injury and helps loosen up the body.
+The Correct warm-up can help us run further, jump higher, and swim for longer.
+A warm-up is an integral part of any physical activity.
+It helps to prepare the nervous system for physical activity, increases blood flow to muscles, reduces the risk of injury and helps loosen up the body.
 It can even improve performance when done correctly.

 Dynamic vs Static

-Dynamic warm ups can even be worked into our everyday lives.
-They are a great way to start the day preparing our bodies for the day at hand.
+Dynamic warm-ups can even be worked into our everyday lives.
+They are a great way to start the day by preparing our bodies for the day at hand.

 - Running on the spot with high knees